 What about my pre-approval letter, doesn’t that count?

 Actually, no. A pre-approval letter is only a lenders commitment to provide the buyer with a home loan.
 These are two separate documents and should not be confused with one another.
 The proof of funds letter will still be needed to show that you have the funds to close the sale and where you’re holding the funds.

 What counts as proof of funds?

-A proof of funds letter can also be a simple bank statement or investment account statement.
-If you go this route know that it’s perfectly acceptable to ink out the account numbers for your own privacy.
+Proof of funds letter can also be a simple bank statement or investment account statement.
+If you go this route know that it’s perfectly acceptable to ink out the account numbers for your privacy.

 Must I include anything else with the proof of funds letter?

 That depends, are you buying a co-op or condo?
 If it’s a condo purchase, then the listing agent may be fine with just the offer price and proof of funds for an all-cash offer.
 But if it’s a co-op purchase, then you’ll still be expected to provide a completed REBNY Statement, even if you’re making an all-cash offer.

 The reason being that co-ops have stringent financial requirements and want to see that you have sufficient liquid assets post-closing and income.
 The required amount will vary from one co-op to another so have your buyer’s agent confirm how much is needed before you make an offer.